 Sean Reed is a coach who epitomizes a lot of people working in professional football in England.
-Sean is a man who has quietly gone about his work over the last 16 years in tow of London's top clubs from academy to first team level, resulting in a wealth of knowledge and experience.
+Sean is a man who has quietly gone about his work over the last 16 years in two of London’s top clubs from academy to first team level resulting in a wealth of knowledge and experience.
 We caught up with Sean to discuss his experiences in football fitness, cognitive development and coaching in the Championship.

 Sean grew up playing locally and at the school of excellence of Wimbledon FC.
 He concedes that “size was never on his side” and he ended up playing for a semi-professional conference team.
 So when an opportunity to go to America, get an education and play football on scholarship came up, it was too good to turn down.
 After four years at Rollins College in Orlando, Florida, Sean returned to England still hungry to play but with a newfound enthusiasm for coaching.